annafonte/annafonte/README.md

-💻 I’m currently learning Python
+💻   I’m currently diving deep into Data Analytics and Data Science with Python language (pandas, NumPy, Scikit-Learn, Keras, NLP)

 💭   Interests

-📫 You can reach me on:
+📫   You can reach me on
+      -